Maintenance and Repair

 Where can we find help to plan and do maintenance?

 There are a number of organisations, such as the Society for the Protection of Ancient Buildings, that give practical advice on maintenance.
 They offer face to face training and have developed a number of useful guides and prompts to help remind you to do maintenance safely.
-There is a regular e-bulletin with useful tips and a calendar of care to pin up on a notice board.

 Maintenance days play a big part in engaging with the wider community.
 Historic places of worship are often important to local people even if they do not worship there so it is often worth making opportunities for volunteers to help with general maintenance and upkeep.
 These events could be social and enjoyable and foster a real sense of care for the building and its grounds.